nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/deprecated/java-automation-client.md

 ## Automation Client in OSGi Environment

-Since 5.7.1, Nuxeo Automation Client is OSGi compliant.
+Nuxeo Automation Client is OSGi compliant.

 ##### Example to Get Automation Client in an OSGi Environment